-The 11 were taken for a force HIV test after being arrested on two separate occasions in September and November 2009 during sweeping exercises conducted by police in the district.
+The 11 were taken for a forced HIV test after being arrested on two separate occasions in September and November 2009 during sweeping exercises conducted by police in the district.

 In her judgment, High Court judge Dorothy Kamanga said that the officer-in-charge (OC) of Mwanza Police Station and the Mwanza District Health Office were irrational, unjust and unfair in the actions which she described as unreasonable.

 The judge said the respondents did not follow administrative procedures when subjecting the women to the mandatory HIV test as they (the authorities) took advantage of the women in police custody to force them to undergo the test.